WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/cc.md

 With some assumptions (such as no aliasing, no writing to locals, no re-entrancy), we can propagate and inline the definitions of intermediates.
-This amounts to 'regular' inlining where we recurse into records and treat the fields of the record in an analogous fashion to arguments to the call.
+This amounts to 'regular' inlining where we recurse into records and match up the different packed fields with their unpacked counterparts.

 ```
 (@adapter implement (import "" "payWithCard_")
-  (param $cc i32)
+  (param @cc i32)
+  (param $amnt i64)
   (param $conn eqref)
   (result i32)